WebDevJasonCameron/pygame_study/LogMe.md

 # Log

+## 2022 11 26 | Sprite Problems

+I was having the worst time with the graphic portion of the tut.
+Amazingly, I wasn't alone.
+I found a comment by Antoine THERY > > Hey !
+So im a mac user and i got stuck during the graphic part of the video (around 1:50:00), the probleme was that i was getting the worng sprites for the objects (getting statues instead of trees, etc.).
+After a bit of testing i undestood that the Mac os walk function doesnt "walk" throught the directory in the correct order so the list we're creating(image_surf) is unsorted.
+If u're struggling with the same issue, define a new list to get every images from the walk function, then sort it and iterate angain throught the sorted list.

+def import_folder(path):
+surface_list = []
+sorted_list = []

+    for _, __, img_files in walk(path):
+        for image in img_files:
+            sorted_list.append(image)
+        sorted_list.sort()
+        for img in sorted_list:
+            full_path = path + "/" + img
+            image_surf = pygame.image.load(full_path).convert_alpha()
+            surface_list.append(image_surf)

+It works now, i can keep enjoying your tutorial :) < <

 ## 2022 11 24 | Happy Thanksgiving

 Hey all, Happy Thanksgiving.
 I am thankful that I can get so much done on this day.
 I asked work to let me do nine hours every day for two weeks so I could take every other Friday to study code and build cool stuff.
 That's 81 hours in two weeks, plus another 12 hours of study time on those Fridays.
 I thought that would be a great deal cause everyone wins (I work as a Jr. Software Engineer).
 The offer wasn't accepted so I am loving this time to learn more Python, build fun stuff, and really flex those creative programming skills.
 Hopefully I can get through a lot of the courses before Monday!
 I already have plans to get out of tutorial purgatory and challenge myself with the things I am learning.
 Until then, have a wonderful holiday and don't eat too much!!! ~Cheers

 ## 2022 11 21 | Near Complete